Two intertwining gifts are emerging in a North American church scene in which every major denomination is in decline.

 And now is the time for friends.
 Baptists in Texas are lucky to have this new friendship with Abilene Christian University.

-Myles Werntz, starting in Fall 2020, will be Director of Baptist Studies in the Abilene Christian University Graduate School of Theology, having served previously as the T.B.
-Maston Chair of Christian Ethics at Logsdon Seminary, at Hardin-Simmons University in Abilene, Texas.
-He is the author of “Bodies of Peace: Ecclesiology, Nonviolence, Witness,” and the co-editor of four other volumes.
+Director of Baptist Studies in the Abilene Christian University Graduate School of Theology.
+He served previously as the T.B.
+Maston Chair of Christian Ethics at Logsdon Seminary, at Hardin-Simmons University in Abilene, Texas, and he is the author of “Bodies of Peace: Ecclesiology, Nonviolence, Witness,” and the co-editor of four other volumes.